 We attempted to create the trench with divers, but there was simply too much bedrock to effectively complete the work in the available time frame.
 The AQ‑6 mill head had to do the job!

 This entire project is unique—from planning to execution and follow up.
-We demobilized in August, but will return to complete the project in October 2019.
-After finishing construction, Brennan will conduct visual inspections using a remote operated vehicle (ROV).
+After finishing construction, Brennan will continue to conduct visual inspections using a remote operated vehicle (ROV).

 We will perform inspections multiple times during the first few weeks following installation to observe the structures.
 Over the next three years, Brennan will continue intermittent inspections and provide ongoing maintenance support for the BAFF system.

 Our services moving forward will include maintenance of the underwater and mechanical systems, silt monitoring, and potential dredging over the next few years of the planned study.

 Brennan Barkley BAFF project crew: